 While you’re planting your new annuals, make sure you’re also taking the time to trim bushes and prune your perennials.
 If some of them are getting too large, you should replant them in other areas or trade them with plants to diversify your garden!

 Pro tip: While it’s tempting to prune all of your flowers and bushes to keep everything fresh, trimming them too early leaves them open and susceptible to the cold, inviting diseases, insects, and decay.
-We suggest pruning when the temperatures get colder, as pruning during a warmer stretch can put strain on your plants.
+We suggest pruning when the temperatures get colder, as pruning during a warmer stretch can put a strain on your plants.

 Add some mulch

 One thing we highly recommend is to add some mulch to your gardens and flower beds.
 Mulching late in the season can block weeds, keep in moisture, and also insulate the soil.
 Mulch also prolongs the growing season, which will allow your garden to prosper.
 One thing to remember is that leaves are a great substitute for mulch and oftentimes offer the same benefits.
 They add nutrients and soil as they breakdown.
-Perfect solution for a very leaf-filled season!
+A perfect solution for a very leaf-filled season!

 Look for diseases and protect your plants

 The summer/fall transition is a great time to see if there are any diseases in your plants that need to be remedied.
 Look for blotchy leaves and remove them.
 Some diseases can be transmitted by insects, rain, or even wind.
-Also one thing to consider with the change in temperature is to invest in frost covers for planted flowers and bushes.
+Also, one thing to consider with the change in temperature is to invest in frost covers for planted flowers and bushes.

 Outdoor plants should now be indoors